Do you know the difference between these two sentences?

 Think about your answer then click "read more" to check.

-In the first sentence, I have one brother and he is a doctor.
-(By the way, he lives in Nottingham - extra information which is not important.)
-The commas are like brackets.
+In the first sentence, I have one brother and he is a doctor, and by the way, he lives in Nottingham.
+I could say, "My brother is a doctor" and this is a complete sentence which you would fully understand.
+"Who lives in Nottingham" is extra information which is not necessary.
+The commas act like brackets.
+I could write:

 My brother that lives in Nottingham is a doctor.

 Can I borrow the book that you told me about last week?

 By the way, this is British English.
 There is a small difference in American English.
 I think they always use "that" when there's no comma whereas in British English, you can choose.

 1. Commas act like brackets and are used when the information is not necessary.